mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

 In the office, there are Riccardo and Daniel.
-Riccardo has to go to the bathroom, while Daniel wants to take a break.
-Since they're working on different issues, the could make their task concurrently.
+Riccardo has to go to the bathroom while Daniel wants a break.
+Since they're working on different issues, they could complete their task concurrently.
 Let's define a function that tries to execute Riccardo and Daniel concurrently:

 ```java
 @SneakyThrows